-The Boy Scout Planning Guide suggests a Leadership Troop Program Feature for May 2013.
-This program feature offers the opportunity to explore different aspects of leadership programs.
+The leadership troop program feature offers the opportunity to explore different aspects of leadership skills.
 This would be an especially relevant program theme if your troop youth leadership elections are approaching.
 A PLC can use this program feature to plan a month of activities with a focus on leadership.

 The plans for the Leadership troop program feature can be found in Volume 2 of Troop Program Features from BSA: